 When most people think of the term blockchain automatically Bitcoin pops into their head.
 And to be honest Bitcoin has not had the most rosy past and has been associated with a lot of illegal activities or plain misunderstandings.
 Most people just think of it like “magic internet money”.

-But the technology behind all that is blockchain and that is probably one of the most important evolutions in technology to come about since the internet.
-Blockchain powers bitcoin and vice versa and even though it’s original purpose was trustless currency, this is now only just one application of this powerful technology.
+But the technology behind all this is blockchain and that is probably one of the most important technological evolutions to come about since the internet.
+Blockchain powers Bitcoin and vice versa.
+The original purpose was a trustless currency launched as a reaction on the crisis of 2008.
+This has now evolved into only just one application of this powerful technology.

-To start explaining this you must think of blockchain as:
+To start explaining blockchain for dummies step by step you must think of it as:

-- Once the transaction is validated, the record is permanent and immutable.
+- when the transaction is validated, the record is permanent and immutable

-Some examples that can apply to Blockchain is financial transactions, logistics, medical records, or even land titles.
+Some examples that can apply to Blockchain are financial transactions, logistics, medical records, or even land titles.